Frequently Asked Questions

 Can I use my own fonts?

 Yes.
 Click the font name next to Chapter Headings or Body Text in the sidebar to open the font picker.
-Any font installed on your Mac is available.
+Stet ships with a curated set of open-licence fonts that are safe to embed in your published files.

-If you have a font file that isn't installed system-wide, expand Advanced at the bottom of the font picker and click Import Font File to add it directly to your project.
+If you have a font you'd rather use, expand Advanced at the bottom of the picker and click Import Font File to add it directly to your project.

 Only use fonts you are licensed to embed in published files.